AlekPawlowski/wita_projekt/README.md

     - number of properties that employee maintain
     - detail link button
     - form to sort by alphabetical order or by number of properties
+    - sort by name and surname
 - employee details:
     - awatar
     - employee name
     - salary
     - revanue
     - number of properties
+    - contract

 ## admin
 - list of all estate owners: